kaiorosa1/100-days-of-code/log-r5.md

 # 100 Days Of Code - Log (Round 5)

+## Day 99: June 8, 2020

+**Today's Progress**: I worked my Angular course.
+I reviewed with a small project about Directives, and all forms of data binding and I've redone the assignments for section 2.

+**Thoughts**: A different Monday..
+I did not feel overwhelmed by some unknown reason.

+**Link(s) to work**: [Commit Link](https://github.com/kaiorosa1/angular-the-complete-guide-2020/commit/74d4bd161837e1dcc8a0b9fa9d8529e3a6010c05)

+---

 ## Day 98: June 7, 2020

 **Today's Progress**: I worked on the Libsys project.
 I worked on the signup, login and the authService.
 I think I overdue to working on the backend side of this project but I want to create all of the frontend first for now the backend is being abstracted.